PedroMiguelTorresCarneiro/IC/project1/partIII/README.md

 ### **HighPass Filter**
 ---
-With the function that already have I try to make another "filters" and I found the $HighPass filter$, that is somehow a simplistic <u>edge detector</u>.
+With the function that already have I tried to make another "filter" and I found the $HighPass filter$, that is somehow a simplistic <u>edge detector</u>.

 In theory: